What Do Teller Do?

 - Cashier

-There were about 502,700 jobs for Teller in 2016 (in the United States).
+In the United States, there were 502,700 jobs for Teller in 2016.
 There is little to no growth in job opportunities for Teller.
-Due to new job openings and attrition, there will be an average of 51,500 job openings in this field each year.
+There will be an estimated 51,500 positions for Teller per year.

 The states with the most job growth for Teller are Utah, Arizona, and Texas.
 Watch out if you plan on working in Wyoming, Illinois, or Pennsylvania.
 These states have the worst job growth for this type of profession.